BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 82 ---

-L 12/82 EN Official Journal of the European Union 17.1.2015

 7. For all regions set out in Annex VIII and all hail zones, the sum insured for hail risk in a particular hail zone *i* of a particular region *r* shall be equal to the following: